 Scraping for small businesses offers them so many advantages by creating an application that delivers services based on data mining like the ones we described above.

 But some challenges come with having an in-house web scraper.
 Enterprises that have gone that route have tales to tell—or call it words of advice.
 So you need to be extra vigilant for you to be successful in this mission.
+You can also acquire your data using an API

 Here are the possible challenges to expect when you go solo with your web extraction adventure: